-If you are applying from outside Australia, you must include your CoE document issued by your education institution with your visa application.
-A letter of offer from your education institution will not be accepted.
+If you are applying from outside Australia, you must include your CoE document issued by Dolph Business School with your visa application.
+A letter of offer from your Dolph Business School will not be accepted.

 The only time you will not have to provide a CoE when applying for an Australian Student Visa is if you are:

 Sponsored by the Australian Department of Foreign Affairs and Trade

 Sponsored by the Australian Department of Defence

 A secondary school exchange student

 A post-graduate research student required to remain in Australia for the marking of your thesis

 Genuine Temporary Entrant